 Chord Progression No.1 in B Dorian (the jam session)

 The Dorian mode is perfect for when you want to have a jam session.
-And the best chord progression for some tasty melodies is going from the minor tonic chord to the major chord on the 4th scale degree.
+The best chord progression for some tasty melodies is going from the minor tonic chord to the major chord on the 4th scale degree.
 Pink Floyd has used this with great success in their Dorian mode songs.

 B Dorian jam